JohnPiatras/JohnsGitGuide/3 - Status and staging.md

 ## More about Staging

-Staging a file add a snapshot of its current state to the staging environment.
+Staging a file adds a snapshot of its current state to the staging environment.

-Lets try creating a simple text file with some content, staging it then adding more content and commiting it.
+Lets try creating a simple text file with some content, staging it and then adding more content and commiting that too.
 What actually ends up being committed?

 This is my text file:
 ```